Lavender

 Ancient civilizations valued lavender for both practical and spiritual reasons.
 The Romans added it to their baths for purification.
 Egyptians included it in mummification rituals to help preserve the dead for their journey to the afterlife.
 The herb’s name derives from the Latin lavare, meaning “to wash”—a nod to its long history in cleansing practices.

 European folklore gave lavender a romantic edge.
 People tucked bundles under pillows to encourage peaceful sleep and keep nightmares at bay.
 Young women scattered the petals hoping to attract true love, and brides carried sprigs for luck.
-French peasants believed that washing with lavender water brought strength before battle.

 English herbalists in the Tudor period recommended it for “comforting the brain” and easing low moods.
 Spanish shepherds rubbed fresh lavender on their skin to repel snakes during mountain journeys.
 Greek temples burned it as sacred incense, while Persian physicians documented its wound-healing properties over a thousand years ago.

-Medieval monasteries grew lavender extensively, believing it could ward off evil spirits and offer protection during plague outbreaks.
-Celtic druids considered it a bridge between physical and spiritual realms.
+Medieval monasteries cultivated lavender extensively.
+Monks believed it could ward off evil spirits and offer protection during plague outbreaks.
+They grew it in physic gardens alongside other medicinal herbs.
 Traditional healers passed this knowledge through generations, recommending lavender for headaches and digestive discomfort.
-This layered history helped establish lavender as one of humanity’s most enduring herbal allies1.

 lavenders, bees, pollinate